Monotone Lagrangian Floer theory in smooth divisor complements: II: Stabilization of the Source Curves and the Obstruction Bundles

-\end{defn} We shall use these obstruction spaces to define Kuranishi neighborhoods of the elements represented by $u_{\rm d}$, $u_{\rm s}$, $u_{\rm D}$, respectively.
+We shall use obstruction spaces to define Kuranishi neighborhoods of the elements represented by $u_{\rm d}$, $u_{\rm s}$, $u_{\rm D}$, respectively.
 Note that at this stage we are studying three irreducible components separately.
 The process of gluing them will be discussed in the next stage.

+We next introduce the notion of {\it added marked points} and {\it transversal submanifolds}.
+The primary purpose of these auxiliary data is to fix coordinate on the domain of maps close to $u$.
+Note that the domain of $u$ is unstable, i.e., there are non-trivial automorphisms of the domain.
+This automorphism group gives rise to an ambiguity when we want to fix coordinate for the domain of $u$ and nearby maps.
+We remove this ambiguity using added marked points and transversal submanifolds.
+This is a standard technique which is used, for example, in \cite[appendix]{FO}.
+(See also \cite[Section 20]{foootech}, \cite[Subsection 9.3]{fooo:const1}.)

 The source curve $\Sigma_{\rm d}$ of $u_{\rm d}$ comes with one interior nodal point $z_{\rm d}$ and one boundary marked point $z_0$.
 The group of isometries of $\Sigma_{\rm d}$ preserving $z_{\rm d}$ and $z_0$ is trivial and hence $\Sigma_{\rm d}$ together with these marked points is stable.
 Moreover, this source curve does not have any deformation parameter.
 However, the source curve $\Sigma_{\rm s}$ of $u_{\rm s}$ comes with only one interior nodal point $z_{\rm s}$.
 Therefore, it is unstable and we add two extra marked points $w_{{\rm s},1}$, $w_{{\rm s},2}$ such that it becomes stable with no deformation parameter.
 Similarly, the source curve $\Sigma_{\rm D}$ of $u_{\rm D}$ comes with two interior nodal points $z_{\rm s}$, $z_{\rm d}$ and is unstable.
-We add one marked point $w_{\rm D}$ so that it becomes stable without any deformation parameter.We follow the method of \cite[appendix]{FO} to use transversal submanifolds for the purpose of killing the extra freedom of moving the auxiliary marked points.
-(See also \cite[Section 20]{foootech}, \cite[Subsection 9.3]{fooo:const1}.)
-Namely, we fix submanifolds $\mathcal N_{{\rm s},1}$, $\mathcal N_{{\rm s},2}$ and $\mathcal N_{\rm D}$ with the following properties:
+We add one marked point $w_{\rm D}$ so that it becomes stable without any deformation parameter.
+The transversal submanifolds in the following definition are used for the purpose of killing the extra freedom of moving the auxiliary marked points.